xfnw/workspace/crates/vancouver/README.md

 some of vancouver's more advanced criteria implications.

-it should be possible to write an `audits.toml` that works with both cargo-vet and vancouver, just do not expect that to heppen automatically.
+it should be possible to write an `audits.toml` that works with both cargo-vet and vancouver, just do not expect that to happen automatically.

 ## did you really name this after the cat youtuber?